rrich-kray/social-network/README.md

 Social Network serves as the backend for a fictional social networking website.
 This was my first project using an ODM database structure (MongoDB), and I used the Mongoose library as the interface between that and the express API.
 In its current build, the project has the following features:

-- Query, create and delete users
+- Query, create, update and delete users
 - Query, create, update and delete thoughts (i.e., user comments)
-- Query, create and delete reactions (i.e, comment replies)
+- Create and delete reactions (i.e, comment replies)
+- Add and remove user friends

 ## Installation